jzonthemtn/multilanguage-search/README.md

 # find . -name "*.nar" -exec cp {} /opt/nifi/lib/
 ```

+Modify NiFI's `bootstrap.conf` to increase the `Xmx` parameter to `8g`.
+This is required to load the Apache Joshua model(s) and Wikipedia index searcher in memory.

 Now start NiFi and create your dataflow.
 The NiFi processors in this project are:

 * `langdetect-processor` - This processor uses [OpenNLP](https://opennlp.apache.org/)'s language detection capability to identify the language of the input text.